Should Athletes Use CBD?

 In 2020, the NFL reached a new collective bargaining agreement that players will no longer be suspended for testing positive for marijuana.
 And even in the conservative world of professional golf, players are becoming increasingly vocal about how they are using CBD to recover after competing.

 It seems many athletes feel CBD can give them an edge.
-If you are an athlete or an active adult, you might wonder if CBD can benefit you.
-Does CBD help athletes recover or improve athletic performance?
+If you are an athlete or an active adult, you might wonder if there is a CBD sports cream that you can use topically to reduce soreness after training, or if there is a CBD sports drink that can give you an athletic edge.
+Jointly has a variety of sports-related products in our cannabis and CBD catalog that you can peruse.
+But does CBD actually help athletes recover or improve athletic performance?

 To answer this question, researchers at the University of Sidney, School of Psychology published a narrative review in July of 2020, assessing all of the presently available evidence on how CBD could potentially impact an athlete’s performance.